AE Wealth Management LLC Buys Shares of 11,184 Chimera Investment Co. (NYSE:CIM)

 AE Wealth Management LLC bought a new stake in shares of Chimera Investment Co.
 (NYSE:CIM) in the 4th quarter, Holdings Channel reports.
 The firm bought 11,184 shares of the real estate investment trust’s stock, valued at approximately $115,000.

-Several other large investors have also made changes to their positions in CIM.
-Thornburg Investment Management Inc. boosted its position in shares of Chimera Investment by 28.6% during the third quarter.
-Thornburg Investment Management Inc. now owns 14,620,071 shares of the real estate investment trust’s stock valued at $119,885,000 after buying an additional 3,247,188 shares during the period.
-Morgan Stanley boosted its position in shares of Chimera Investment by 19.4% during the third quarter.
-Morgan Stanley now owns 4,561,950 shares of the real estate investment trust’s stock valued at $37,408,000 after buying an additional 740,913 shares during the period.
-Miller Value Partners LLC purchased a new position in shares of Chimera Investment during the third quarter valued at approximately $2,271,000.
-Cubist Systematic Strategies LLC boosted its holdings in shares of Chimera Investment by 55.7% in the third quarter.
-Cubist Systematic Strategies LLC now owns 650,690 shares of the real estate investment trust’s stock valued at $5,336,000 after purchasing an additional 232,850 shares during the period.
-Finally, Victory Capital Management Inc. boosted its holdings in shares of Chimera Investment by 129.9% in the third quarter.
-Victory Capital Management Inc. now owns 341,900 shares of the real estate investment trust’s stock valued at $2,804,000 after purchasing an additional 193,176 shares during the period.
-Institutional investors and hedge funds own 48.91% of the company’s stock.
+Several other hedge funds and other institutional investors have also recently made changes to their positions in CIM.
+Teacher Retirement System of Texas purchased a new stake in shares of Chimera Investment in the third quarter valued at approximately $89,000.
+Baldwin Brothers Inc. MA boosted its holdings in shares of Chimera Investment by 20.8% in the fourth quarter.
+Baldwin Brothers Inc. MA now owns 8,700 shares of the real estate investment trust’s stock valued at $89,000 after purchasing an additional 1,500 shares during the period.
+DekaBank Deutsche Girozentrale purchased a new stake in shares of Chimera Investment in the third quarter valued at approximately $116,000.
+Great Valley Advisor Group Inc. boosted its holdings in shares of Chimera Investment by 9.4% in the fourth quarter.
+Great Valley Advisor Group Inc. now owns 11,738 shares of the real estate investment trust’s stock valued at $120,000 after purchasing an additional 1,008 shares during the period.
+Finally, Sheaff Brock Investment Advisors LLC boosted its holdings in shares of Chimera Investment by 31.6% in the third quarter.
+Sheaff Brock Investment Advisors LLC now owns 16,672 shares of the real estate investment trust’s stock valued at $137,000 after purchasing an additional 4,000 shares during the period.
+Hedge funds and other institutional investors own 48.91% of the company’s stock.

 Shares of CIM stock opened at $11.35 on Tuesday.
 Chimera Investment Co. has a 1-year low of $6.42 and a 1-year high of $22.99.
 The stock’s 50-day moving average is $10.44 and its 200 day moving average is $9.57.
 The company has a market cap of $2.65 billion, a P/E ratio of -21.42 and a beta of 0.98.
 The company has a debt-to-equity ratio of 2.42, a current ratio of 0.09 and a quick ratio of 0.09.